FACTS

 A: No. Both brand-name and generic drug facilities must meet the same standards of good manufacturing practices.
 The FDA won't permit drugs to be made in substandard facilities.
 The FDA conducts 3,500 inspections a year to ensure standards are met.
 Generic firms have facilities comparable to those of brand-name firms.
 In fact, brand-name firms are linked to an estimated 50 percent of generic drug production.
 They frequently make copies of their own or other brand-name drugs but sell them without the brand name.

-Q: If brand-name drugs and generics have the same active ingredients, why do they look different?
+brand-name drugs and generics have the same active ingredients, why do they

 A: In the United States, trademark laws do not allow a generic drug to look exactly like the brand-name drug.
 However, a generic drug must duplicate the active ingredient.
 Colors, flavors, and certain other inactive ingredients may be different.